fellipecaetano/ContinuousIntegrationAtDevcamp/README.md

 ContinuousIntegrationAtDevcamp
 ==============================

-Mixing some well-know opensource tools to create a reliable continuous integration environment for iOS apps.
+Mixing some well-known opensource tools to create a reliable continuous integration environment for iOS apps.